TeamRizu/outfox-wiki/preferencesini.md

 ## CenterImage

-CenterImageAddHeight, CenterImageAddWidth, CenterImageTranslateX, and CenterImageTranslateY are used to determine
+CenterImageAddHeight, CenterImageAddWidth, CenterImageTranslateX, and CenterImageTranslateY are used to adjust overscan.

 ## CoinMode